argodev/argodev.github.io/_posts/2016-08-14-codemash-interest-survey-results.md

 tags:
 - codemash
 - conferences
+description: "Each year as we enter into the CodeMash CFP, we solicit feedback from the community to see what they are interested in hearing about in the coming conference.
+We provide this information in aggregate to the folks submitting talks as well as use it as input to our content selection process.
+Each year, the results are both helpful and sometimes humorous and... this year did not disappoint."
 ---

 Each year as we enter into the CodeMash CFP, we solicit feedback from the community